aerocommerce/api-docs/Examples/Flag/INDEX.md

 }
 ```

-See [Flag View Example Response](./VIEW.md#example-response) for the structure of the orders data
+See [Flag View Example Response](./VIEW.md#example-response) for the structure of the flags data